BlockstreamResearch/bip-frost-dkg/README.md

 TODO It's a wrapper around encpedpop

-TODO Say something about the reference code
+TODO Say something about the reference code and link to it somewhere

 ### Protocol Roles and Network Setup